What Is USB-C?

 - USB micro-B: Smaller than the mini ports, they are still produced today.
 Often used instead of USB-C for devices that don’t need as much power or data transfer speed.

-USB-C has the advantage of being reversible.
+USB Type-C is also reversible.
 You can plug in a USB Type-C cable in either orientation.
 Where as all the legacy connections only work in one orientation.
 No more plugging it in, doesn’t fit, flip it, and plug it in again.

 USB-C and Power